The Viola da Gamba in Vermeer's Paintings

 The relationship between this instrument, positioned next to the virginal in Vermeer's pictures, draws a striking parallel to the unattended lute placed near a lute player in Jacob Cats (1577–1660)'s renowned emblem, "Quid Non Sentit Amor" (fig. 3).
 In both the visual depiction and the accompanying text, there is a shared theme of lute tuning, the resonance of strings, and, ultimately, the concept of pitch itself.
 As each string on the lute is meticulously tuned, its counterpart on the instrument resting on the table responds with sympathetic vibrations.
 Even the straw resting delicately upon the strings of the adjacent instrument begins to quiver, all without any direct physical contact.
 In the amorous context of the emblem, this phenomenon serves as a powerful symbol of harmony—a manifestation of two hearts in perfect synchrony, demonstrating the profound connection of spiritual love.

 Of Vermeer's four depictions of the viola da gamba, the one in the A Lady Seated at a Virginal is certainly the most spectacular (fig. 4).
-Here, the viol is rendered with a kind of painterly shorthand which reduced visual phenomena to its barest terms without loosing any of the object's fundamental visual characteristics.
-It seems curious that in this painting as in the earlier Concert, Vermeer found it appropriate to include both the viol and the Baburen low-life scene hangs on the dimly light background wall.
+Here, the viol is rendered with a kind of painterly shorthand which reduced visual phenomena to its barest terms without losing any of the object's fundamental visual characteristics.
+It seems curious that in this painting as in the earlier Concert, Vermeer found it appropriate to include both the viol and the Baburen low-life scene that hangs on the dimly lit background wall.

 "The remarkable similarity between A Lady Seated at a Virginal and Gerrit Dou's Woman at the Clavichord (c.
 1665) (fig. 5) may well indicate that Vermeer derived his composition from the work of this Leiden artist.
 Not only is the woman's pose comparable, but a viola da gamba also rests prominently in the foreground.
 The curtain pulled to one side in both paintings, moreover, announces a symbolic or allegorical intent, in each instance concerning the relationship between music and love.
 Like Vermeer's woman, the woman in Dou's painting appeals to the viewer to join in harmonious and binding love."2